RhythmusByte/College-Notes/README.md

 # Python Journey
-This repo contains small programs when I started my python learning journey
+This repo contains small programs that I've written during my journey of learning python.

+## Seeking Help
+If you are good in python and you are willing to be my mentor then please [contact me](https://rhythmusbytelinks.netlify.app).